sspat/doctrine-nullable-embeddables/README.md

 **Override specific Doctrine classes with your own**

-This is pretty much what this package is doing.
+This is what this package is doing.

 It will install doctrine/orm of a specific version.
 The version is always the same as of this package and is locked by it, so if you want to update Doctrine you